How much does it cost to start up a new online business?

-#3 – LANDING PAGE CREATOR
+#3 – LANDING PAGE CREATOR & THEME

 This one may require a bit more explanation than the other two.
-Simply put… WordPress was not designed with marketing in mind.
+Simply put… Wordpress was not designed with marketing in mind.
 Also, most themes are not designed with marketing in mind.
 Themes are built for blogs.

 But, when it comes time to get people to DO things (opt into your list or purchase something), you’re going to need to create pages with specific marketing purposes.
-You don’t want to be confined by what your theme can do.
+You don’t want to be confined by what the typical theme can do.
 You don’t want to have things like headers and sidebars on these pages.

-You also don’t want to be in this situation where you’re trying to hand-code some landing page or fight the WordPress editor to try to make one without it messing up your handiwork.
+You also don’t want to be in this situation where you’re trying to hand-code some landing page or fight the Wordpress editor to try to make one without it messing up your handiwork.

 To do most anything in terms of online business, you need to be able to craft landing pages without the limits of a blog theme.
 You also want it to be easy enough so that you can make a high-converting page without knowing HTML coding or programming.
-For this, you need a landing page creator that attaches to WordPress as a plug-in.
+For this, you need a landing page creator that attaches to Wordpress as a plug-in.

-What I personally use – and my absolute, hands-down, top recommendation is to pick up a Thrive Leads membership.
 For one single purchase of just $19/month (paid upfront, so it will be $228 total), you get:

 - Thrive Architect (their top-notch landing page creator)